cepharum/hitchy/docs-source/internals/plugin-integration.md

 ### Final Notification

 After having compiled this object every plugin is notified by invoking method `configure()` optionally available in either plugin's API.
-Either function is invoked with `this` referring to Hitchy's partially compiled API and Hitchy options as well as either plugin's handle as arguments.
+The function is invoked with `this` referring to Hitchy's partially compiled API and Hitchy options as well as the notified plugin's handle as arguments.

 ## Exposure